stackhpc/stackhpc-ipa-hardware-managers/doc/source/install/install-rdo.rst

 Finalize installation
 ---------------------

-Start the TestService services and configure them to start when the system boots:
+Start the ExampleHardwareManager services and configure them to start when the system boots:

 .. code-block:: console